 If you want to find a doctor who specializes in treating and managing PE, the American Society of Hematology offers a tool to look up healthcare professionals near you.

-Injectable prescription medicinesOften, healthcare professionals begin treatment for a PE using intravenous or injectable blood thinners to help stop the clot from growing larger and help prevent other clots from forming.
+Injectable prescription medicinesOften, healthcare professionals begin treatment for a PE using intravenous or injectable blood thinners to help stop the blood clot from growing larger and help prevent other blood clots from forming.
 You may receive an injectable blood thinner for a few days before starting an oral blood thinner like warfarin (Coumadin®), dabigatran (Pradaxa®), or edoxaban (Savaysa®).
 Once the oral blood thinner becomes effective, the injectable medicine is stopped.Examples of injectable PE medicines:

 - Low-molecular-weight heparin (Lovenox®, dalteparin)

-Oral prescription medicinesOral blood thinners are also prescribed to help stop the clot in your lung from growing larger and help prevent other DVT blood clots from forming in your legs.
+Oral prescription medicinesOral blood thinners are also prescribed to help stop the blood clot in your lung from growing larger and help prevent other DVT blood clots from forming in your legs.
 You do not need to use an injectable blood thinner before starting XARELTO® or apixaban (Eliquis®), but warfarin (Coumadin®), dabigatran (Pradaxa®), and edoxaban (Savaysa®) may only be taken after you have been treated with an injectable blood thinner.Examples of oral PE blood thinners:

 - XARELTO® (rivaroxaban)